rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-onos-updated/README.md

 ## Starting Karaf

+### What is Karaf?

+Karaf is a lightweight, powerful, and enterprise ready modulith runtime.
+It provides all the ecosystem and bootstrapping options you need for your applications.
+It runs on premise or on cloud.
+This modulith runtime supports several frameworks and different kind of applications: REST/API, Web, Spring Boot, and much more.

+### An example
+Used by bunch of distributions, used as runtime and support by frameworks.
+According to [Karaf stories](https://karaf.apache.org/stories), some softwares use Apache Karaf as runtime.

+**Netflix:** The Netflix media pipeline processes thousands of new shows and movies every day so that you can watch them on any device anywhere.
+We use a forward chaining rule engine to coordinate all of this work in multiple workflows.
+Hosting these workflows in a reliable, scalable and cost effective manner is a huge challenge at our scale.
+In this talk, we will introduce the design of Netflix’s next generation rule engine framework.
+The goal is to boost modularity, increase developer productivity and decrease operational overhead.
+The new system is a platform as a service that lets workflow developers focus on workflow data model, execution conditions, and remote function invocations without worrying about how to deploy, scale, and monitor it.
+The system uses the OSGI framework to build separation among workflows and leverages Apache Karaf as the runtime container.
+Other interesting topics such as workflow bundle management and a novel rule domain specific language will be covered in this talk.
+Keywords:nRule engine, OSGI, Apache Karaf, Serverless.
+You can find the [abstract here](https://www.apachecon.com/acna19/s/#/scheduledEvent/1209)

+### How is it related to ONOS?

+According to the information by [Ayaka Koshibe](https://wiki.onosproject.org/display/ONOS/The%2BONOS%2BCLI), the ONOS CLI is an extension of Karaf's CLI.
+As a result, it is capable of leveraging features such as programmatic extensibility, the ability to load and unload bundles (among others), and SSH access.

+### An

+### dd

 1. Open another terminal.
 Let us call this new terminal as ``right-hand-side-terminal` or `Terminal 2`.
 Use SSH on `Terminal 2` to log in to your VM.
 Check the output of the following command in `terminal 2`:
 ```shell
 cat /etc/lsb-release